-- Consultantships to governments, health policy groups, health advocacy groups, national/international public health organizations, health services research and policy organizations - Identification and coordination of responses to health needs in the surrounding communities, the District, and the nation, including increasing public awareness of disease prevention and health maintenance, organizing the provision of continuing education to practicing health care professionals, and devising strategies to provide health care to underserved and underfinanced populations - Initiation of or participation in health care delivery and/or research that is oriented to rural populations, minority or geriatric populations, or any other targeted population with documented health care needs - Leadership in national/international groups dealing with health care policy, health care planning, health care reform, and health care legislation - Evidence of a positive impact on communities and populations - Leadership and active participation in continuing education to health professionals at the local, regional, or national level - Items marked with an asterisk (\) under evidence of achievements in scholarly activity may also provide evidence of service achievements b.
+- Consultantships to governments, health policy groups, health advocacy groups, national/international public health organizations, health services research and policy organizations - Identification and coordination of responses to health needs in the surrounding communities, the District, and the nation, including increasing public awareness of disease prevention and health maintenance, organizing the provision of continuing education to practicing health care professionals, and devising strategies to provide health care to underserved and underfinanced populations - Initiation of or participation in health care delivery and/or scholarship that is oriented to rural populations, minority or geriatric populations, or any other targeted population with documented health care needs - Leadership in national/international groups dealing with health care policy, health care planning, health care reform, and health care legislation - Evidence of a positive impact on communities and populations - Leadership and active participation in continuing education to health professionals at the local, regional, or national level - Leadership in scientific and professional organizations. - Items marked with an asterisk (\) under evidence of achievements in scholarship may also provide evidence of professional service achievements b.
 Clinical Service